header

 Everything in this farm is planned according to seasons.
 The slaughtering of the animals is no exception.
 At eight months, their skin is soft enough for slaughtering and human consumption.
 A specific torch is used to check the fertility of an egg.
 If it is unfertilized, then it is used.

-One egg, which is often big enough to serve a whole family of more than five, is said to help increase intimacy between couples.
 The egg takes 42 days to hatch — twice the time the chicken takes to hatch — producing a chick as heavy as 0.5 kg-1.3 kg.
 For those who cannot take ostrich meat, there is plenty of the usual meals found in hotels in the menu.

 Masai Ostrich Park Nairobi Ostrich Ride

-Ostriches are very strong birds, one ostrich has to be held by two attendants before anyone can mount them.
-The attendants then control the bird during the ride.
 The experience is more frightening than it is enjoyable.
 Sometimes the ostrich moves so fast making even a confident man terrified in case it throws him off and starts kicking.

 Ostriches have the reputation of strong heavy kicks that can kill a Lion.
 Wild predators have died after falling victim to their infamous kicks.

 The mortality rate of ostriches is heightened by the fact they tend to eat anything, including picking on each other’s feathers.
-When they eat indigestive materials, their stomachs hurt and start rotting, this prevents them from eating again.
-Eventually, they die.
-I guess that is why they are referred to as daft, what with the proverb; ‘don’t sink your head in the sand like an ostrich’.
+When they eat indigestible materials, their stomachs hurt and start rotting, this prevents them from eating again.

-Masai Ostrich Resort/Park in Kitengela Nairobi Accommodation
+Masai Ostrich Resort/ Park in Kitengela Nairobi Accommodation

-Booking & Reservations for Masai Ostrich Resort/Park in Kitengela Nairobi, Kenya
+Booking & Reservations for Masai Ostrich Resort/ Park in Kitengela Nairobi, Kenya

-Booking Office Tel: + 254 (0) 20 2437871
+Booking Office Tel: + 254 718-179-967

-Mobile : 0721242711 (Safaricom) - Kenya
+Mobile : 0721242711 - Kenya

 Email: info@africanspicesafaris.com